formulaslug/fs-3/how_to_setup_mbed_tools_cli.md

    aliases like PA_2 and wait for autocompletion to show up.
 Then go-to-definition on one and you should be brought into the mbed-os source code.
+9. To actually compile the code, use the `mbed-tools compile` command.
+It's flags are identical to `configure`'s flags, with the addition of -f (flash code) and -s (open serial terminal).
+They can be compined like this:
+   `mbed-tools compile -t GCC_ARM -m NUCLEO_L432KC -f -s` (compile code for NUCLEO_L432KC mcu, then flash it, then open a serial terminal)

 Steps 5-8 will have to be repeated any time you want to switch microcontrollers.